isabella232/js-node-callbacks/readme.md

 app.listen(port);
 ```

-Nothing strange here, just some basic express setup of an app. note that now we dont respond to anything, yet.
-Create a folder and callit routes and add a file sinch.js to it.
+Nothing strange here, just some basic express setup of an app.
+Note that now we don't respond to anything, yet.
+Create a folder and call it routes and add a file sinch.js to it.
 This will be our route to handle posts from the sinch backend.
 **sinch.js**
 ```javascript
 // add requires